ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Is the native Android world is in trouble?</blockquote>

 <h3>4.
-Automating Versioning and APK Naming in Gradle for Android Projects - <a href="https://medium.com/@binod.basnet777/automating-versioning-and-apk-naming-in-gradle-for-android-projects-c58e98298ef0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Stunning Grids in Minutes with LazyVerticalGrid | 𓈈 𓊁 𓊂 𓐖 | - <a href="https://medium.com/@cohen.n.raphael/build-stunning-grids-in-minutes-with-lazyverticalgrid-17702887cccb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Binod Basnet`**
+✍️ **posted by `Raphael Cohen`**

-<blockquote>When developing Android applications, managing version codes and naming APK files efficiently can simplify your release process and ensure…</blockquote>
+<blockquote>Want to create stunning grid layouts in your Jetpack Compose app?
+Look no further than LazyVerticalGrid.
+This powerful tool simplifies the…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>